urness/CS167Fall22Notebook2/README.md

 Make up some new values for a hypothetical new song.
 Use your knn function to display a predicted peak_rank for the song.
 In this case, use a k value that is greater than 1.
 5. Make a copy of the data and normalize the training data using Z-score.
 Print out the first 5 lines of the normalized subset.
 Predict the peak rank with some input parameters using your k-nearest-neighbors function with both the normalized and non-normalized training data.
 Compare your results.
 Use a markup cell to describe and explain the cause of any differences.
 Detailed responses will receive full credit.
+6. Do something cool.
+Write it up in a text cell.

 To submit your work, copy the link to your github repository, and submit the link to the Blackboard assignment (please help me save a few clicks and make sure your link it clickable).